opencord/voltha/tests/itests/README.md

 * **Dispatcher**:  This test exercises the requests forwarding via the Global handler.

-Before running the test, start a voltha ensemble.
-The first command is to ensure we will be running cleanly:
+To run the test in the docker-compose environment:
 ```
 cd /cord/incubator/voltha
 . ./env.sh
-docker-compose -f compose/docker-compose-system-test-dispatcher.yml down
-docker-compose -f compose/docker-compose-system-test-dispatcher.yml up -d
+nosetests -s tests/itests/voltha/test_dispatcher.py
 ```

-During this test, the user will be prompted to start ponsim.
+During the test, the user will be prompted to start ponsim.
 Use these commands to run ponsim with 1 OLT and 4 ONUs.

 ```